 NEW LONDON MUSIC SOCIETY and WYCOMBE MUSIC SUMMER SCHOOL

-The New London Music Society was founded in 1981 by Terence Lovett and held its first residential music course at Wycombe Abbey in 1982.
-The Society also established a choir and orchestra which gave regular concerts in London and the Home Counties.
+The New London Music Society (NLMS) was founded in 1981 by Terence Lovett and held its first residential music course at Wycombe Abbey School (High Wycombe) in 1982.
+NLMS also established a choir and orchestra which gave regular concerts in London and the Home Counties.
 Following the death of the Founder early in 1993, the Society was pleased to welcome Philip Meaden as Director.
-In 1999 the Summer School was moved from Wycombe Abbey to Queenswood School and in 2002 reverted to its original name.
+In 1999 the Summer School moved Queenswood School near Hatfield in Hertfordshire, and in 2002 reverted to its original name.
 In 2019, the school moved to a new venue, Downe House School, near Newbury in Berkshire.

 The society also runs a string quartet weekend in the Leeds area, usually at Easter time.